Budibase/website/content/blog/micro-saas-ideas/index.md

 +++
+author = "Joe Johnston"
-date = "2019-01-23"
+date = 2019-01-23T00:00:00Z
-title = "6 Micro SaaS Ideas You'll Want To Steal in 2020" description = "This list of Micro SaaS ideas is perfect if you are considering starting a new project.
-Each idea on the list is original and validated by the Budibase team." author = "Joe Johnston" draft ="false" images = ["/micro-saas-ideas/freelancercrm.jpg"]
+description = "This list of Micro SaaS ideas is perfect if you are considering starting a new project.
+Each idea on the list is original and validated by the Budibase team." images = ["/micro-saas-ideas/freelancercrm.jpg"] title = "6 Micro SaaS Ideas You'll Want To Steal in 2022"

 +++
 I'm often thinking of Micro SaaS ideas for my next project but most of the time they are either rubbish or I don't have the capacity to pursue them.

 Instead of throwing all the good ideas away, I've decided to share them with you - how thoughtful, right :smile:.